GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

         delimited by semicolons (;) rather than commas?

-    C)  What argument would you have to change to read file in which numbers used commas for decimal separation (i.e. 1,00)?
+    C)  What argument would you have to change to read file in which numbers used commas for decimal separation (i.e., 1,00)?

     D)  What argument would you have to change to read in only the first 10,000 rows of a very large file?

     ??? success "Solution"

-        A)  The `read.csv()` function has the argument 'header' set to TRUE by default, this means the function always assumes the first row is header information, (i.e. column names)
+        A)  The `read.csv()` function has the argument 'header' set to `TRUE` by default.
+This means the function always assumes the first row is header information, (i.e., column names)

         B)  The `read.csv()` function has the argument 'sep' set to ",".
             This means the function assumes commas are used as delimiters, as you would expect.
-Changing this parameter (e.g. `sep=";"`) would now interpret semicolons as delimiters.
+Changing this parameter (e.g., `sep=";"`) would tell R to interpret semicolons as delimiters.

         C)  Although it is not listed in the `read.csv()` usage, `read.csv()` is a "version" of the function `read.table()` and